utdesign-makerspace/Makerspace-Home/src/blog/new-website.md

 # More to come

 This is only one of many announcements regarding changes we're making over the summer.
-Many things are coming, like a new look in the open lab and the release of the Makerspace Arcade.
+Many things are coming, like changes to the open lab and the release of the Makerspace Arcade.
 Stay tuned in our Discord server for more updates like this one!